Does Vaping Cause Weight Loss?

 - Research suggests nicotine activates a pathway in the brain, preventing the brain's receptors from functioning as they normally would, stopping you from feeling as hungry.

 - With smoking, you do not feel as much hunger because the blood vessels decrease due to the inhalation of smoke.
-This in turn impacts the role of your stomach, which gets imbalanced and reduces a desire for food.
+This in turn impacts the role of your stomach, which gets imbalanced and reduces your desire for food.
 The body may lose weight but unnaturally, stopping its ability to function normally.

-- Cigarettes contain roughly one spoon of sugar per stick.
+- Cigarettes contain roughly one spoonful of sugar per stick.
 Combine that sugar intake with a need for nicotine and you can understand how hard it is for smokers to give up both straight away.
 The body will adjust by eating more junk food once you stop.

-What we know about vaping since its creation in 2003 and growing popularity since is its ability to help people quit smoking.
+What we know about vaping since its creation in 2003 and its growing popularity is its ability to help people quit smoking.
 Because many cigarette users are heavy smokers, it’s very difficult to give up that habit and go ‘cold turkey’.
-Many have tried to no success or quickly gone back to old ways because the nicotine addiction is so strong with no alternate method.
+Many have tried with no success or quickly gone back to old ways because nicotine addiction is so strong with no alternate method.
 People in the past have tried nicotine replacement therapies such as gum or patches to no avail.
 However, with recent research in 2019 suggesting e-cigarettes are twice as effective, we now have the answer.